-As each EMDE faces unique challenges, it is critical to recognize that different markets require tailored solutions.
+As each EMDE faces unique challenges, it is critical to recognize that different markets require tailored solutions to effectively address their unique challenges.
 The three climate-focused proposals target high-emitting emerging economies such as Brazil and India, where local currencies are more accessible.
 This highlights the discrepancy with least developed countries (LDCs), which are low emitters with very underdeveloped financial markets.
 There is a significant need for highly concessional financing for climate-related investments in LDCs, which are often left behind in climate finance efforts.
+(That said, concessional interventions should complement rather than compete with local financial products, so as not to inhibits private markets development).